angular/angular/aio/content/guide/styleguide.md

-As the app grows, this rule becomes even more important.
+As the application grows, this rule becomes even more important.
 <a href="#toc">Back to top</a>